-Typically PMS symptoms appear after ovulation and worsen progressively leading up to menstruation.
-About 5-10% of PMS sufferers experience a brief burst of typical PMS symptoms coincident with the midcycle fall in estradiol that accompanies ovulation (21) [Figure 1].
-PMS symptoms resolve at varying rates after onset of menstruation.
-In some women there is almost immediate relief from psychiatric symptoms with the onset of bleeding while for others the return to normal is more gradual.
-The most severely affected women report symptoms on setting shortly after ovulation (two weeks before menstruation) and resolving at the end of menstruation.
-Such individuals typically report having only one "good week" per month.
-[Figure 2] If this pattern is longstanding then it becomes harder and harder for interpersonal relationships to rebound during the good week with the result their condition may start to take on the appearance of a chronic mood disorder.
-[Whenever charting leaves the diagnosis in doubt a three month trial of medical ovarian suppression (see below) will usually provide a definitive answer.]
+Typically premenstrual symptoms appear after ovulation and worsen progressively leading up to menstruation.
+About 5-10% of PMS sufferers experience a brief burst of typical PMS symptoms coincident with the midcycle fall in estradiol that accompanies ovulation (21) (Figure 1).
+Premenstrual symptoms resolve at varying rates after onset of menstruation.
+In some women, there is almost immediate relief from psychiatric symptoms with the onset of bleeding while for others the return to normal is more gradual.
+The most severely affected women report that symptoms begin shortly after ovulation (two weeks before menstruation) and resolve at the end of menstruation.
+Such individuals typically report having only one "good week" per month (Figure 2).
+If this pattern is longstanding, then it becomes harder and harder for interpersonal relationships to rebound during the good week, with the result that the condition may start to take on the appearance of a chronic mood disorder.
+[Whenever charting leaves the diagnosis in doubt, a three-month trial of medical ovarian suppression (see below) will usually provide a definitive answer.]

-One example of such a calendar record, the PRISM Calendar (Prospective Record of the Impact and Severity of Menstrual symptoms [Figure 3]) (9) allows rapid visual confirmation of the nature, timing, and severity of menstrual cycle- related symptomatology and at the same time provides information on life stressors and current use of PMS therapies.
-Although symptoms are rated in severity on a scale from 1-3 the actual interpretation of the calendar requires no mathematical calculations.
-An arms length assessment of the month-long calendar usually allows a rapid distinction to be made between PMS and other more chronic conditions.
-[Figure 4].
-Two other instruments that could be used include the validated Daily Record of Severity of Problems (DRSP) (22) and the as yet unvalidated restrospective Premenstrual Symptoms Screening Tool (PSST) (23).
+One example of such a calendar record, the PRISM Calendar (Prospective Record of the Impact and Severity of Menstrual symptoms) (Figure 3) (9) allows rapid visual confirmation of the nature, timing, and severity of menstrual cycle-related symptomatology and at the same time provides information on life stressors and current therapies.
+Although symptoms are rated in severity on a scale from 1-3, the actual interpretation of the calendar requires no mathematical calculations.
+An arms length assessment of the month-long calendar usually allows a rapid distinction to be made between PMDD and other more chronic conditions (Figure 4).
+Other charting instruments, including the validated Daily Record of Severity of Problems (DRSP), the Premenstrual Symptoms Screening Tool (PSST), and the Calendar of Premenstrual Experiences (COPE), have been recently reviewed (22).